nandeeshwar/startups/startup-guide/6_operations_scale/6_1_team_building/engineering/role_documents/sde1_role.md

 ## Role Overview
 SDE-1 is an entry-level position for engineers with 0-2 years of experience.
 The focus is on learning, growth, and contributing to the team's success.

+> For detailed hiring requirements and interview process, refer to the [SDE-1 Hiring Template](../engineering_hiring_templates/sde1_template.md)

 ## Experience Requirements
 - 0-2 years of software engineering experience
 - Strong fundamentals in computer science